erenturkmenoglu/blockchain/README.md

 8. The transaction is should now read Succesfull!
 C with the metadata (status, tx hash, block number, etc).
 9. Celebrate, I just created a blockchain and sent a transaction!

-#### Never share my mainnet private keys!
+#### Never share your mainnet private keys!
 This is a testnet, so coins have no value here!